astralway/phrasecount/README.md

 This command will automatically configure [PhraseExporter][5] to export phrases to an Accumulo table named `dataExport`.

-If you have built Accumulo 1.6.1-SNAPSHOT, you can add `-Daccumulo.version=1.6.1-SNAPSHOT` to the maven command.

 The reason `-Dexec.classpathScope=test` is set is because it adds the test [log4j.properties][7] file to the classpath.